Hélio Gracie: Matches against wrestlers

 Also in 1932, Gracie faced professional wrestler Fred Ebert on November 6.
 It was his biggest challenge up to the point, as Ebert outweighed him by 29 kg (64 lb) and was a decorated freestyle wrestler, and their match would have no time limit.
 Gracie was positive, claiming he would submit Ebert in a short time.
 However, the bout lasted almost two hours, and was eventually stopped by the police at the promoters's discretion as none of the fighters was progressing or advancing position.
 Again, this fight is sometimes registered as a vale tudo match, but it was hosted under grappling only rules.
-In an interview, Gracie claimed that he had to undergo an urgent operation the next day and that the stop was demanded by the doctor due to Gracie having a high fever caused by a swelling.
+In an interview, Gracie claimed that he had to undergo an urgent surgery the next day and that the stop was demanded by the doctor due to Gracie having a high fever caused by a swelling.

 In 1934, Gracie faced another jiu-jitsu practitioner named Miyaki.
 The latter (whose first name is unknown) was billed as a judo black belt, although he had fought only one professional fight, a loss against professional wrestler Robert Ruhmann.
 He is usually identified as the famous judoka and catch wrestler Taro Miyake, a theory possibly initiated by Mark Hewitt in his book Catch Wrestling: A Wild and Wooly Look at the Early Days of Pro Wrestling in America (2005).
 However, Miyake was 54 years old and weighted 90 kg (200 lb) at the time, while Miyaki's official stats were about 20 years old and 64 kg (141 lb), and photographic material seems to support them being different people.

 In any case, Gracie passed the first 20 minutes of the match in guard position before he climbed up to mount.
 He then applied a gi choke which Miyaki didn't surrender to, making the Japanese fall unconscious for the victory.